CHRISTMAS IN JULY AROUND THE WORLD

 For more details and bookings take a look at their official web page here: The Winter Village – Australia

 Particularly popular spots for Christmas in July are the Snowy Mountains and the Blue Mountains, west of Sydney.
 They offer that picture-perfect Christmas card experience of snow, mulled wine, hot chocolate, cosy open fires and lashings of festive fare.

 However, there is a range of other activities in and around Sydney, including Christmas Markets and even beachside ice skating.
-The Rocks, in Sydney, holds a very special Christmas in July, with European wooden chalet Christmas stores, fairy lighting, Xmas pines, Christmas carols, mulled wine and a real festive feel.
+The Rocks, in Sydney, holds a very special Christmas in July, a Bastille Fench Christmas Market ( Bastille day is July 14th), with European wooden chalet Christmas stores, fairy lighting, Xmas pines, Christmas carols, mulled wine and a real festive feel.

 Perth, in Western Australia, also caters for those looking to celebrate mid-year, with restaurant Christmas dinners, Christmas fairs and best Christmas jumper competitions in local pubs.